DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Methodology

-We next describe our denoising approach for keypoint estimation.
-Our approach here is to define a similarity metric that we will used for generating positive and negative queries.

-We begin by describing our similarity metric.
-Here, we propose an adaptive approach that is a function of the nature of the keypoint.
-Let $i$ denote the index to each keypoint.
-Let $\kappa_i>0$ denote a fall-off parameter that will allow us to vary our similarity metric by each keypoint.
-Let $0\leq s \leq 1$ denote a scaling factor associated with each dimension.
-Here, we note that we normalize each keypoint coordinate to be between 0 and 1 based on $\max(w, h)$.
-Then, using the distance $d$ between the ground truth and a sample keypoint, we define the the object keypoint similarity ($\mathrm{KS}$) using:
+We next describe our denoising keypoint strategy.
+We begin by describing the keypoint similarity.
+Let $\kappa>0$ denote a fall-off parameter that will allow us to vary our similarity metric for each type of keypoint.
+The $\kappa$ values are taken from the COCO and CrowdPose repositories.
+Let $s$ be the object scale, and $0\leq s^2 \leq HW$, the human's segmented area. $H$ and $W$ are the image dimensions.
+Then, using the distance $d$ between the ground-truth and a sampling keypoint, we define the keypoint similarity ($\mathrm{KS}$) as:

-In order to derive bounds for $\mathrm{KS}$, we note that the sample keypoint $\hat{p}$ can be written as a variation of the ground truth keypoint $p$ given by:
+In order to derive bounds for $\mathrm{KS}$, we note that the sampling keypoint $\hat{p}$ can be written as a variation of the ground-truth keypoint $p$ given by: